You are here

 If you have not worked or do not have enough Social Security credits to qualify for your own social Security benefits, you may be able to receive spousal benefits.
 The maximum amount you may receive is one-half of your spouse’s full retirement benefit.

 To determine whether you have met the requirements, you can electronically create an account at the Social Security website.
+To create an account, you need to have a valid email address; a Social Security Number; and have a U.S. mailing address.
 Once you have created an account, you will be provided with an estimate of your benefits at 62, also referred to as early retirement age; full retirement age, the age, depending on year of birth, at which a person may first become entitled to full or unreduced retirement benefits; and age 70, the latest age to claim Social Security benefits.
 You will also have access to a full summary of your earnings record.

-If you do not want to set up an on-line account or you require assistance, you may contact Social Security by phone at 1-800-772-1213, or by visiting your local office.
+If you do not want to set up an on-line account or you require assistance, you may contact Social Security by phone at 1-800-772-1213 from 7 AM to 7 PM Monday through Friday, or by visiting your local office.

 When should I sign up?